pennlabs/labs-analytics/README.md

 You may need to subsequently reload VSCode [(CMD/CTRL+SHIFT+P)->reload] for the plugin to load.
 The `clangd` download should prompt you to do so when it completes.

+### Install Clang-Format

+`brew install clang-format`

+In the VSCode extensions, download `Clang-Format` by Xaver Hellauer.
+Follow the instructions in the details section.
+For the location of `clang-format.executable`, run `where clang-format` in the command line, and enter that as the path of the executable.

+Format on save is highly encouraged.

 ### Run Server
 ```